 What is the big deal with transformers?

-So, what is the big deal with transformers?
+So, what is the big deal with transformers?¶

 The limitation shows up most on long sentences.
-They were effectively stuck reading left to right, one · word · at · a · time.
-They only ever had access to the previous tokens in the sequence, so by the end you can imagine how difficult it gets to recall what was happening at the beginning.
-The transformer inverts this: every position can attend to the full sequence at once Self-attention over tokens costs in sequence length—parallel per layer, but memory and compute still bite on long contexts. , reweighting which tokens matter most for the one being updated.
-On long-context tasks, validation curves can look like over training.
+RNNs were effectively stuck reading left to right, one · word · at · a · time, so anything the first word has to say to the last word gets relayed through every hidden state in between.
+By the last word, the first is a rumor.
+The transformer inverts this: every position can attend to the full sequence at once 2Self-attention over tokens costs in sequence length —parallel per layer, but memory and compute still bite on long contexts. , reweighting which tokens matter most for the one being updated.
+Between any two positions, however far apart, the path is a single hop.

 - (query) — what a position is searching for